Using the Device Manager Page

 • Merged devices consume only a single device license.

 For example, you might discover a virtual machine device component representing a server, and then later discover an IP-based device from the same server.
-To prevent duplicate events from occurring for the same server, minimize administrative tasks, and prevent a negative impact on your licensing by inflating the number of devices being monitored by SL1, you could merge the virtual machine component and the corresponding IP-based device into a single device record.
+To prevent duplicate events from occurring for the same server, minimize administrative tasks, and prevent a negative impact on your licensing by inflating the number of devices being monitored by Skylar One, you could merge the virtual machine component and the corresponding IP-based device into a single device record.

 You cannot merge a component device with a physical device that acts as the root device for a dynamic component map (DCM) tree.